 Some time ago I wrote about the trinity of games for different levels of combat.
 My point was that any game released dealing with the Cold War era needed to be better than the existing scenario available for the appropriate sandbox games.

-Several years before releasing The Operation Art of War, (although Harpoon is nearly a decade older than the others), Norm Kroger designed the game Age of Rifles.
-Released by SSI and actually called Wargame Construction Set III: Age of Rifles 1846-1905 and, as the name implies, it was supposed to be a user-extensible system for creating battles from after the time of Napoleon but before the First World War.
+Several years before releasing The Operation Art of War, (note Harpoon is nearly a decade older than the other two), Norm Kroger designed the game Age of Rifles.
+Released by SSI its full title was Wargame Construction Set III: Age of Rifles 1846-1905 and, as the name implies, it was supposed to be a user-extensible system for creating battles from after the time of Napoleon but before the First World War.

 With Wargame Construction Set II, SSI and Kroger created a game more limited in scope but more successful in execution.
 The game brought the series (and the work of Kroger) into modern (albeit 1994 modern) graphics and user interface.
 The scale was that of Panzer Blitz, and thus that of the Tiller series (the first of which, Battlefield: Bulge-Ardennes game out a year later).
 There are those who say, even today, that it is the best treatment of armored combat at that scale.
 I’ll have to take a look at it in a future post.